makrai/notes/sellam-2106-multiBERTs.md

     bootstrapping methods similar to the Multi-Bootstrap,
     in the context of summarization metrics evaluation.
 Also in concurrent
   * the Mistral project (Karamcheti+ 2021) released a set of 10 GPT-2 models
-    with intermediate checkpoints at different stages of pre-training.
-Our
+    with intermediate checkpoints at different stages of pre-training

 # 2 release the MultiBerts